Plug-in electric vehicles in Pakistan: Electric buses

-Challenges being faced
+Challenges

-The industry of electric vehicles faces serious challenges in Pakistan.
-The major problem is the lack of awareness among common car buyers about the advantages of EVs over the combustion engine vehicles.
-The shortfall of electricity and lack of charging infrastructure are the major reasons why electric vehicles are not considered by the public.
-Charging time required by the electric vehicles and the driving range that they offer are considered to be the negative factors that discourage the local consumers from buying EVs.
-Also given the amount of load shedding in Pakistan because of Water & Power Development Authority's massive circular debt due to which home and electric charging stations might not receive uninterrupted supplies of electricity.
-It is usually questioned whether Pakistan's electricity power generation capacity will be able to cater to increased demand from electric vehicles in the future.
+The major problem in the EV industry is the lack of awareness about the advantages of EVs over combustion engine vehicles.
+The shortfall of electricity and lack of charging infrastructure, along with charging time of the electric vehicles and their driving range are considered to be the negative factors that discourage the local consumers from buying EVs.

+Due to the extensive load shedding in Pakistan caused by the Water & Power Development Authority's massive circular debt, home and electric charging stations may not receive uninterrupted electricity supplies.
+There is often uncertainty about whether Pakistan's electricity generation capacity will be able to meet the growing demand from electric vehicles in the future.
 The high cost of lithium-ion batteries due to lack of local production, regulations, and incentives also hinders the adoption and assembling of good quality electric vehicles in Pakistan.

 Government policies

 Automotive Development Policy 2016–2021

 The Automotive Development Policy 2016–2021 and the launch of China-Pakistan Economic Corridor (CPEC) have been encouraging foreign investments for the new automobile brands to enter Pakistani market.

-In the budget 2018–2019, the government had given exemptions of 16 per cent customs duty on charging stations of electric vehicles, reduction of customs duty from 50 per cent to 25 per cent and an exemption of 15 per cent regulatory duty (RD) on electric vehicles.
-The government had also reduced customs duty on kits of electric vehicles from 50 per cent to 10 per cent.
+In the budget 2018–2019, the government had given exemptions of 16% customs duty on charging stations of electric vehicles, reduction of customs duty from 50% to 25% and an exemption of 15% regulatory duty (RD) on electric vehicles.
+The government had also reduced customs duty on kits of electric vehicles from 50% to 10%.

 Electric Vehicles Policy of Pakistan 2020–2025

-On 5 November 2019, Pakistan's federal cabinet approved the first-ever national Electric Vehicles (EV) policy in a bid to tackle the effects of climate change and offer affordable transport.
+On 5 November 2019, Pakistan's federal cabinet approved the first-ever national Electric Vehicles policy in a bid to tackle the effects of climate change and offer affordable transport.
 The key points of the Electric Vehicles Policy 2020–2025 are the following: